HimanshuSingh-966/Datalix/DEPLOYMENT_GUIDE.md

 ---

-**Congratulations!** Your DataLix 2.0 application is now deployed and ready for use! 🎉
+**Congratulations!** Your DataLix AI application is now deployed and ready for use! 🎉